Mastermindless/Scanpy_scTYPE/README.md

 You need:

 A decent notebook.
-I ran on a M3 with 36Gb.
+I ran it on a M3 with 36Gb with 20 patients and 120k cells.

 1. scRNA_datat.loom files